ACT to sustain learning through current events

 - Begin with a minute or two of meditation, or silence

-- Brief review of class community commitments, to ensure that all dialogue stays respectful, supportive, and productive.
+- A brief review of class community commitments, to ensure that all dialogue stays respectful, supportive, and productive.

 - Students take some time individually and silently to reflect and write a letter to themselves about how they are feeling and what they are thinking.

-- Everyone reconvenes to decide on one thing each person is going to do next— whether that's get some sleep, talk to a friend, or take larger action— and students have the option to quickly go around and share their next step if they'd like to (or pass).
+- Everyone reconvenes to decide on one thing each person is going to do next— whether that's getting some sleep, talking to a friend, or taking larger action— and students have the option to quickly go around and share their next step if they'd like to (or pass).

 - You, the instructor, clarify how you plan to support them moving forward, such as holding extra office hours, extending a deadline, soliciting their ideas in a few days for what support they need, and so on.